caseman/grease/doc/tutorial/tutorial2.rst

 .. literalinclude:: blasteroids2.py
    :pyobject: GameWorld
    :start-after: self.systems.game
-   :end-before: self.renderers.camera
+   :end-before: sweeper

 There are two major steps to collision handling in Grease: *collision detection* and *collision response*.
 The detection step happens within the collision system.
 A set of pairs of the currently colliding entities can be found in the :attr:`collision_pairs` attribute of the collision system.
 Applications are free to use :attr:`collision_pairs` directly, but they can also register one or more handlers for more automated collision response.
 Collision handlers are simply functions that accept the collision system they are configured for as an argument.
 The handler functions are called each time step to deal with collision response.

-Above we have configured :func:`grease.collision.dispatch_events` as the collision handler.
+Above we have configured :func:`~grease.collision.dispatch_events` as the collision handler.
 This function calls :meth:`on_collide` on all entities that are colliding.
 The entities' :meth:`on_collide` handler methods can contain whatever logic desired to handle the collision.
 This method accepts three arguments: :attr:`other_entity`, :attr:`collision_point`, and :attr:`collision_normal`.
 These arguments are the other entity collided with, the point where the collision occured and the normal vector at the point of collision respectively.
 It is up to the handler method to decide how these values are used.
 Note that when two entities collide, both of their :meth:`on_collide` handler methods will be called, if defined.

 In our game we will leverage the collision masks to make it so that the player's ship collides with asteroids, but the asteroids do not collide with each other.
 To do that we need to modify the :class:`Asteroid` and :class:`PlayerShip` constructors to set the collision component fields.